 Regular sex has individual benefits, too.
 It boosts your self-esteem, relieves stress, and prevents depression – and if you’re doing it right, sex is also a great workout!
 It has been linked to disease prevention, and will keep you looking and feeling younger.
 When you and your partner feel calmer and happier, you’ll be healthier in the relationship, too.

 While having sex regularly is important, it should never be looked upon as a chore.
-If at the end of the night, you’re thinking, “okay, time to brush my teeth, wash my face, bang my boyfriend, and be asleep by ten,” you’re in trouble.
+If at the end of the night, you’re thinking, “okay, time to brush my teeth, wash my face, bang my partner, and be asleep by ten,” you’re in trouble.
 Sex should be something that happens because you both really want it.
 Don’t let either partner relegate it to just another step in your bedtime routine – follow your impulses when possible, and keep things interesting by trying new positions, new places in the house, or new sex toys.

 Of course, there are always going to be times when one of you isn’t “in the mood”, and you shouldn’t force sex for the sake of frequency.
 Your intimate moments should be special.
 Keeping an open mind, however, goes a long way toward keeping up a healthy routine, especially when schedules get busy.
 If you’re on the fence about having sex on a given night, give your partner a chance to convince you through kissing or foreplay.
 You might be pleasantly surprised at what you end up feeling like.